AdobeDocs/graphql-mesh-gateway/src/pages/gateway/headers.md

 #### CORS headers

-Cross-origin resource sharing or CORS allows you to pass usually restricted resources to an outside domain.
+Cross-origin resource sharing (CORS) allows you to pass resources that are usually restricted to an outside domain.
 Refer to [MDN's documentation](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) for more information on CORS headers.

 To add CORS headers to your mesh, create a `CORS` object in the `responseConfig` object, using the following key value pairs:

 -  `origin` (Required) - the domain of the resource you want to allow to make a CORS request
--  `methods` (Required) - the HTTP verbs allowed in the CORS request
+-  `methods` (Required) - the HTTP request methods allowed in the CORS request, such as GET, POST, and OPTIONS
 -  `allowedHeaders` - a string of allowed headers in preflight request
 -  `credentials` - boolean value that indicates if credentials can be included in CORS request (default: `false`)
 -  `exposedHeaders` - a comma-delimited CORS request that contains headers to expose